vprtwn/BZGFormViewController/README.md

 BZGFormViewController
 =====================

-BZGFormViewController is a library for making dynamic forms.
+BZGFormViewController is a simple library for making beautiful dynamic forms.

 ![alt tag](https://raw.github.com/benzguo/BZGFormViewController/master/Screenshots/SignupForm.gif)

 ## Demo app
-Navigate to /SignupForm, run `pod install`, and open `SignupForm.xcworkspace` to see the dynamic signup form used to make the above gif.
+Navigate to /SignupForm, run `pod install`, and open `SignupForm.xcworkspace` to see the signup form above in action.

 ## Installation